Matt Cain's perfect game

 Two notable defensive plays by Cain's teammates kept the perfect game intact.
 Melky Cabrera made a running catch at the wall in left field in the top of the sixth inning, while Gregor Blanco made a diving catch in right-center field to start the top of the seventh.

 It was the first Giants no-hitter since left-hander Jonathan Sánchez threw one on July 10, 2009, against the San Diego Padres at AT&T Park.
 The Astros were no-hit for the fifth time in franchise history, and the first time since Carlos Zambrano threw a no-hitter for the Chicago Cubs on September 14, 2008 at Miller Park (moved from Minute Maid Park because of Hurricane Ike).
 It was the second time the Astros were no-hit by the Giants; Juan Marichal did it on June 15, 1963.
 It was also the first time in Astros history that no one reached base safely.

 Cain surpassed his previous personal best of 12 strikeouts in a single game, which he set in 2006.
 Cain's 125 pitches were the most thrown in a Major League perfect game.
-The Giants recorded 10 runs, the most by any team in a perfect game.
-By scoring a run in the 5th inning, Cain became the only pitcher to have scored a run in his perfect game.
+The Giants recorded 10 runs, the second most by any team in a perfect game after the New York Yankees who scored 11 runs during Domingo Germán's perfect game.
+By scoring a run in the 5th inning (Blanco home run), Cain became the only pitcher to have scored a run in his perfect game, a distinction which will likely stand in perpetuity following the National League's permanent adoption of the designated hitter beginning in the 2022 season.

-The final out was made by Astros pinch-hitter Jason Castro.
+The final out was made by Astros pinch-hitter Jason Castro, who hit his first career Major League home run off of Cain.
 Castro chopped a 1-2 pitch to third base where it was fielded deep behind the bag by third baseman Joaquin Arias.
 Arias successfully made the long throw across the diamond to first baseman Brandon Belt, who then tucked the ball in his back pocket before joining his teammates on the mound in celebration.

+Duane Kuiper and Jon Miller (as Mike Krukow was absent) were announcing on Comcast SportsNet Bay Area while Dave Flemming was on KNBR.
+Kuiper and Flemming switched spots on TV and radio during the middle innings.